Geoff Duke: Sporting career

-After winning three World Championships for Norton, he moved abroad to Italian motorcycle manufacturer, Gilera in 1953.
+After winning three World Championships for Norton, Duke moved abroad to Italian motorcycle manufacturer, Gilera in 1953.
 With Gilera, he had a string of three consecutive 500 cc world championships.
 His support for a riders' strike demanding more start money led the FIM to suspend him for six months, dashing any hopes for a fourth consecutive title.
 For 1953 he joined the sports car racing team of Aston Martin (Feltham, Middlesex) to race the DB3.
 Teamed with Peter Collins, the pair led the 12 Hours of Sebring until Duke's accident and resulting DNF.
 In 1955 he was declared the first rider to lap the Isle of Man TT course at 100 mph, though this was later corrected to 99.97.
 As a consequence the official first 100 mph lap is credited to Bob McIntyre, also on a Gilera, in 1957.
 Duke was a non-starter because of injury.
 His final race was the 1959 Nations Grand Prix.

 Duke briefly dabbled in Formula One, entering the 1961 German Grand Prix in a private Cooper-Climax.
 Although forced to withdraw from that event as his car was not yet ready, he did race in the non-championship Kanonloppet at Karlskoga two weeks later.

-In 1963, he formed a racing team – Scuderia Duke, with riders Derek Minter and John Hartle – to race the 1957 Gileras against Mike Hailwood riding the MV Agusta.
+In 1963, Duke formed a racing team – Scuderia Duke, with riders Derek Minter and John Hartle – to race the 1957 Gileras against Mike Hailwood riding the MV Agusta.

 During 1964, Duke was appointed Competition Manager for Royal Enfield motorcycles, helping to develop their new GP250 clubman's-category volume-production road racer.

 For the 1965 International Six Days Trial held on the Isle of Man, Duke was instrumental in helping to devise the 1,000-mile course and sections held on an island measuring approximately 30 miles long by 10 miles wide, particularly using tracks which would be unavailable in mainland UK due to restrictive legislation, a problem which did not arise on self-governing Isle of Man.
 Additionally, the island had hotels easily able to cater for the visiting teams, followers and spectators with a traditional goodwill and enthusiasm towards motorcycle sport.
 Duke acted as Clerk of the Course to the ACU, the governing body of motorcycle sport in Great Britain including the Isle of Man, which interacted with the FIM international organisation.

 In 1967, Duke acted as entrant for the class-winning Triumph Bonneville ridden by John Hartle in the 750 cc capacity section of the newly introduced for 1967 Production class, which required racing machines to be based on roadsters, complying with controlled specifications using selected adaptations only, available from the manufacturers as part-numbered inventory.